sammeekbanerjii-cpu/AI-Product-Strategy/04-the-contract/golden-dataset.md

 ✅ Users see AI reasoning — source offers, segment match quality, and signal strength visible at all tiers.
 ✅ Users correct and override — one-click correction available at every confidence level.
 ✅ Corrections feed back into the model — every marketer edit logged as labeled training signal, closing the correction loop (currently 1/5 in the data flywheel scoring).
 - Specifics: HITL% declining quarter-over-quarter is the operational proof that corrections are compounding.
-This is the primary metric demonstrating the AI is learning from human interventions, not just processing them.You said: /compact/compactWorking on it...AskSonnet 4.6Queue
+This is the primary metric demonstrating the AI is learning from human interventions, not just processing them.

 -----